Groesbeck, Texas: Discovery of oil and natural gas

-In 1912, natural gas was discovered in the Mexia-Groesbeck area, and it was soon speculated that it may be possible to also find oil in the area.
+In 1912, natural gas was discovered in the Mexia-Groesbeck area, and finding oil in the area also was thought to be possible.
 In October 1920, Col. A.E.
-Humphreys completed an oil well began by the Mexia Oil and Gas Company and discovered oil at a depth of 3100 feet.
+Humphreys completed an oil well begun by the Mexia Oil and Gas Company and discovered oil at a depth of 3100 feet.
 A proper well was set up and producing 4000 barrels a day by the summer of 1921.
 The discovery was notable because it was the first discovery of oil fields formed by the Cenomanian-era Woodbine Group geologic formation.
 This encouraged future exploration in the Woodbine sand, leading to the discovery of many other Woodbine fields, including the giant East Texas Oil Field, which was discovered in 1930.
 By January 1922, $5 million had been invested in Mexia and 5 million barrels of oil had been extracted.
-On January 12, martial law was declared for the second time in Limestone county history due to:

-Open and flagrant violation of the law, highway robberies, open gambling and selling of liquor.
+On January 12, martial law was declared for the second time in Limestone County history due to open and flagrant violation of the law, highway robberies, open gambling, and selling of liquor.

-The oil discovery brought wealth to the area, but in Groesbeck natural gas was more commonly extracted due to the lack of suitable oil deposits.
+The oil discovery brought wealth to the area, but in Groesbeck, natural gas was more commonly extracted due to the lack of suitable oil deposits.
 After 1922 however, production of oil and natural gas declined rapidly.
 By 1927 most of the heavy oil extraction was finished in Limestone county, but the formations remain useful for paleobiologists.

 The oil boom led to many trusses being built in the area.
 This type of bridge, popular among Texans in the early 20th century, is a rare sight now.
-Seven trusses, all built in the 1920s, survive in their original locations in Limestone county as of 2025.
+Seven trusses, all built in the 1920s, survive in their original locations in Limestone County as of 2025.

 The Great Depression

 The Great Depression had a major effect on Groesbeck.
-In 1930, the population of Limestone county had reached its peak of nearly 40,000, and there were over 6,000 farms.
-By 1940 however, that had fallen to 34,000 people and 3,400 farms, and the number of businesses was cut in half.
-The Civilian Conservation Corps and Works Progress Administration helped ease unemployment, and built Fort Parker State Park.
+In 1930, the population of Limestone County had reached its peak of nearly 40,000, with over 6,000 farms.
+By 1940, however, that had fallen to 34,000 people and 3,400 farms, and the number of businesses was cut in half.
+The Civilian Conservation Corps and Works Progress Administration helped ease unemployment and built Fort Parker State Park.

-Post War Years
+Postwar years

-In 1960 the population of Groesbeck was 2,500.
-The housing situation was critical since over 55% of citizens were low-income, and there were only 34 vacant housing units.
-In 1962 the Groesbeck Housing Authority was created by mayor George Koch, and the city began plans to construct low-income housing.
+In 1960, the population of Groesbeck was 2,500.
+The housing situation was critical since over 55% of citizens were low-income, and with only 34 vacant housing units.
+In 1962, the Groesbeck Housing Authority was created by mayor George Koch, and the city began plans to construct low-income housing.
 In August 1964, the Groesbeck Housing Authority approved plans for Liberty Village and Liberty Square apartments, affordable housing units that were built on opposite ends of town.